ignaciogarcia-dev/reconbanker/docs/getting-started.md

 This script:

+1. Pulls the latest git changes
-1. Installs root and client dependencies (`pnpm install`)
+2. Installs root and client dependencies (`pnpm install`)
-2. Starts PostgreSQL and Redis via Docker Compose
+3. Starts PostgreSQL and Redis via Docker Compose
-3. Waits for PostgreSQL to be healthy
+4. Waits for PostgreSQL to be healthy
-4. Runs all database migrations (`pnpm migrate`)
+5. Runs all database migrations (`pnpm migrate`)
-5. Starts the backend in watch mode (port 3000)
+6. Starts the backend in watch mode (port 3000)
-6. Starts the Vite frontend dev server (port 5173)
+7. Starts the Vite frontend dev server (port 5173)

 Press `Ctrl+C` to stop both processes.